LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe is subject to a timeline wherein it comes to recognize Divine Love as the only reality.
 Divine Love, or God, may be defined as omnipotent, omnibenevolent, and omniscient being.
 Being may be abstracted as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
-The untroubled heart does not impose misery upon itself, and thereby knows God.
+The untroubled heart does not impose misery upon itself and thereby knows God.